This homemade preserved applesauce recipe is simple to make and delicious! Make up a batch of this old-fashioned treat to enjoy the entire year.

 - Water-bath canner

 This recipe makes a lot of applesauce, about 24-48 jars depending on the size of jar used.
 Because the sugar and cinnamon are adjusted to your preference, you can size down this recipe to your liking.
-I hope you and your family enjoy this applesauce as much as my family has for 4 generations!
+I hope you and your family enjoy this applesauce as much as my family has for four generations!

 Ingredients